IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 8. A new tab or window will open, prompting you to log in to the vCloud Director console.
 Use the ```admin``` and ```password``` fields recorded in **Step 6** to log in to the console.

 ![](_attachments/shared-managing-7.png)

+Having been successfully authenticated, your browser will redirect and open to the **vCloud Director console**.
+From this page, you will be able to access many of the administrative functions for your VMware Shared platform (restricted from full administrative purposes for the purposes of this hands-on, shared environment).
+By default, the console will load to the **Data Centers** tab.
+Here you can inspect details on the virtual data center supporting your environment, which in the case of the example screenshot below is the ```bienko-vdc``` environment which was set up during the <a href="https://ibm.github.io/SalesEnablement-VMware-L3/Shared/Provisioning/" target="_blank">Provisioning</a> section earlier.
+A summary of the VDC's CPU, memory, and storage utilization is provided at the bottom of the page.

+9. Let's explore other elements of the vCloud Director console.
+From the navigation menu along the top of the console dashboard, click the **Applications** tab.

 ![](_attachments/shared-managing-8.png)